dimagi/commcare-cloud/hosting_docs/source/installation/migration/1-migrating-project.rst

 * Setup a new environment by following :ref:`deploy-commcarehq`
 * Do a commcare-hq deploy using :ref:`operations/2-deploys:Deploying CommCare HQ code changes`
-* And now proceed to step 4.
+* Proceed to step 4.

 If you have performed any tests on your new environment that has created test data, to delete the data you can rebuild your environment using